Explore the discipline

 The tracks and training exercises in the HEC discipline have been engineered with a dynamic mix of and alternation between weapons manoeuvres and riding manoeuvres to help train horses who listen for the next task, rather than anticipate what they think comes next and go into ‘autopilot’ (which is what modern straight tracks generally condition horses to do).
 Unlike many tracks in the modern practice of horse archery, these tracks are not end goals in themselves–rather, similar to historical practices, these are just exercises and (competitive) tests to assist in creating a well-rounded rider and Eurasian warhorse, which means a horse that has the physical and mental skills to be ready to react athletically in partnership with the rider in any unexpected situation.
 Thus, the discipline incorporates a training system to help prepare athletes for the highest level of performance in any competitive style of horse archery.

-The goal of the discipline is to adapt and codify this material into a logical and comprehensive training system for horse and rider (with some competitive tests) that is properly representative and descendant of the equestrian skills that come from Eurasian equestrian martial arts, just as working equitation has done largely based on doma vaquera and vaquero, which are descendants of an Iberian tradition of herding animals with horses (as well as, farther back in time, training warhorses in the Iberian peninsula).
+The goal of the discipline is to adapt and codify this material into a logical and comprehensive training system for horse and rider (with some competitive tests) that is properly representative and descendant of the equestrian skills that come from certain Eurasian equestrian martial arts, just as working equitation has done largely based on doma vaquera and vaquero, which are descendants of an Iberian tradition of herding animals with horses (as well as, farther back in time, training warhorses in the Iberian peninsula).